mongator/documentation/mandango/unit-of-work.rst

 Unit Of Work
 ============

-Mandango implements the `Unit Of Work`_ pattern, which simply means "send all database operation at once".
+Mongator implements the `Unit Of Work`_ pattern, which simply means "send all database operation at once".

 Let's see an example::